MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 > [!NOTE]
 > During debug, you can use ngrok to test your app in Azure AD.
 In that case, you need to replace the subdomain in `api://subdomain.example.com/00000000-0000-0000-0000-000000000000` with the ngrok URL.
 You'll need to update the URL whenever your ngrok subdomain changes.
 For example, api://23c3-103-50-148-128.ngrok.io/bccfbe67-e08b-4ec1-a7fd-e0aaf41a097c.

-## Sideload and Preview in Teams
+## Upload and Preview in Teams

 You've configured the tab app to enable SSO in Azure AD, in app code, and in the app manifest file.
-You can now sideload your tab app in Teams, and preview it in Teams environment.
+You can now upload your tab app in Teams, and preview it in Teams environment.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/sso-flow.png" alt-text="SSO app":::